GabDewraj/dad-jokes/README.md

 ## API'S Present and their descriptions.

+### Health-Check

+- Description: This endpoint allows for health check probes from a load balancer, target group and container to ensure service is running.
+- Method: `` Any method is fine``
+- Endpoint: ``/health-check``
+- Port: ``8080``
+- Reponses:
+    - Status OK (200) body format: empty.

 ### Generate an API key

 - Description: This endpoint allows a user to retrieve an api key.